 Think You May Need Faster Network Connections?

-If you believe you need higher speed connections than the options above, please contact our Network Service Owner and the ITS Director of Networks Eric Boyd.
+If you believe you need higher speed connections than the options above, please contact the U-M Net Network Service Owner and the ITS Director of Networks Eric Boyd.
 Eric will work with our Network Engineers to plan and architect our network in advance if you believe the volume of data you are sending across campus—or around the globe—will test our network capacity.

 If you feel your building or lab needs a 40G or 100G connection, this is not currently offered as we are in the midst of building the next generation campus network.
 If you want to discuss this further, please contact Eric Boyd.